Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Is contactless payment safer than chip?

-Contactless payments use one-time codes for transactions which gives them a similar level of security to chips.
+Contactless payments use one-time codes for transactions, which provide a similar level of security to chip-based transactions.
 They’re more secure than magnetic stripes (which are prone to skimming).
-The main security risk for contactless payment lies in physical card theft.
+The primary security risk associated with contactless payment is physical card theft.
+Always monitor your accounts to ensure that transactions match, and if you suspect any fraud, contact your bank or credit card provider immediately.

 What’s a contactless payment example?